-Combine the yeast, sugar and warm Water in a large Bowl and leave it to sit for about 5 to 10 minutes until the Yeast is dissolved and a bit foamy, then stir in the Olive Oil and salt.
+Combine the yeast, sugar, and warm water in a large bowl and leave it to sit for about 5 to 10 minutes until the yeast is dissolved and foamy, then stir in the olive oil and salt.

-Form the dough into a Ball and place it in a Bowl that has been coated with Olive Oil, turn it around so that it can be evenly coated with the Oil then cover it with a plastic wrap or damp kitchen towel and leave it to rise for 1 hour or till it's doubled in size.
+Form the dough into a ball and place it in a bowl that has been coated with olive oil.
+Turn it over to coat it evenly, then cover it with plastic wrap or a damp kitchen towel.
+Let it rise for an hour or until it doubles in size.

-Punch down the dough to remove the trapped air then transfer it back to a lightly floured work surface and divide the dough into your choice of size (I made a large one and a small one)
+Punch down the dough to remove the trapped air, then transfer it back to a lightly floured work surface and divide the dough into 2 equal parts.

-use your hand to push the dough from the center, then onwards while still maintaining a circular shape.
-If you are finding this hard to do, you can just use a rolling pin.
+Use your hand to push the dough from the center and then maintain a circular shape.
+You can use a rolling pin if you find this hard to do.

-Dust the Pizza pan with some cornmeal and place the flattened out dough on the pan and continue to push the dough till it reaches the size of your pan making sure you create a lip around the edge for the crust.
+Dust the pizza pan with some cornmeal, place the flattened out dough on the pan, and continue to push the dough until it reaches the size of your pan, making sure you create a lip around the edge for the crust.
 Now leave this to rest for about 5 minutes before adding the toppings.

 Brush the dough with some olive oil, concentrating more on the edges.
 This will help to achieve the golden-brown crust.